accpi/rebel_server/README.md

 ## Implementation

 This is a simple one file Express REST API, the database (Postgres) is a naive implementation with all the data in one table.
+If making a larger, more production style database, the amount of plays would be found by looking through a table with all the plays by users, and payment info/rate would also be in their own tables.

 ## Available Scripts